DavidRandallPeters/UnrealEngine/UE4_024_3rdPerson-J_Trigger.md

 ---

+## 024.005 | Deploy

 <br>

-- Roll out **BP_LevelRestartTrigger** as many times as is necessary across your various levels to ensure that the player never falls endlessly into oblivion.
+- Roll out the **BP_LevelRestartTrigger** Actor Blueprint as many times as is necessary across your various levels to ensure that the player never falls endlessly into oblivion.

 <br><br>